Santiam Christian rolls past Clatskanie

 “We’re positive for next year because we feel like we have some pieces to be back here next year,” Evenson said.

-Santiam Christian, meanwhile, is eager for another game and overcome its upset loss from Thursday.
+Santiam Christian, meanwhile, is eager for another game to overcome its upset loss from Thursday.

 The Eagles play for fourth place against No. 8 Sutherlin on Saturday at 8 a.m.